ayushsoni1010/inklink/CODE_OF_CONDUCT.md

 ## 📣 Reporting Incidents

-If you witness or experience any unacceptable behavior while contributing to inkLink, please report it immediately to the project maintainers at ayushsoni1010.work@gmail.com.
+If you witness or experience any unacceptable behavior while contributing to inklink, please report it immediately to the project maintainers at ayushsoni1010.work@gmail.com.
 All reports will be kept confidential and will be thoroughly reviewed and addressed.

 ## 🚧 Consequences